yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/_index.md

 This is similar to zone-level fault tolerance, but on a larger scale, where nodes are spread across multiple regions.
 This provides the highest level of protection, providing fault tolerance against region-wide outages.

 {{<tip>}}
-To understand how YugabyteDB is resilient to region failures, see [HA during region failures](./handling-region-failures)
+See [HA during region failures](./handling-region-failures), to understand how YugabyteDB is resilient to region failures.
 {{</tip>}}

 ## Recovery time